Li11iana/Credit_Risk_Analysis/README.md

 Loan risk prediction analysis using imbalanced-learn and scikit-learn

 Overview of the project:
 Credit risk is defined as the possibility of loss when a borrower is unable to repay a loan or meet other financial obligations that interrupt the cash flow.
 Beyond not receiving the owed principal and interest, the lender might also have to inccur in additional costs due collections.
-For that reason, banks and investers evaluate carefully
+For that reason, banks and investers evaluate carefully each loan request to try an estimate the credit risk before agreeging to any contractual obligations with the debtor.

 Credit risk is the possibility of a loss resulting from a borrower's failure to repay a loan or meet contractual obligations.
 Traditionally, it refers to the risk that a lender may not receive the owed principal and interest, which results in an interruption of cash flows and increased costs for collection.
 Excess cash flows may be written to provide additional cover for credit risk.
 When a lender faces heightened credit risk, it can be mitigated via a higher coupon rate, which provides for greater cash flows.